 You're likely thinking that switching to a plant-based diet seems to be a good idea, but you do not know where to begin.
-Don't worry, we've got expertise and tools to make the change enjoyable and comfortable.
-A health coach is experienced in this area and will help you make sure that your switch to a healthier lifestyle is well-informed and sustainable!
+Don't worry, we've got the expertise and tools to make the change enjoyable and comfortable.
+A plant-based health coach is experienced in this area and will help you make sure that your switch to a healthier lifestyle is well-informed and sustainable!

 What is a Plant-based diet?